 These experiences have crafted Melissa into a masterful teacher who creates a caring, honest, and safe yoga environment.
 Classes are rooted in tradition and are designed to truly meet you and your body where you’re at.
 Using her deep understanding of yoga, hands-on assists, and a great selection of props, Melissa offers each participant, in every class, an opportunity to challenge and center themselves on the mat.

 In addition to a variety of classes offered on a weekly basis, Melissa leads a yearly Yoga Teacher training course and offers yoga retreats around the world.
-So far Melissa and her cohort of yoga and travel lovers have practiced in France and Costa Rica, but Melissa is looking ahead to retreats in Italy, India, and who knows where else!
+So far Melissa and her cohort of yoga and travel lovers have practiced in France, Costa Rica, Northern and Southern India, Italy and looking forward to our next retreat to Northern India and Greece.

 Melissa and her husband Matt have two young boys and have lived and worked in the Plymouth area for over 20 years.
 They know and love the mountains, the rivers, and the people who live here.